-- Add garlic to the cookie sheet and toss everything in olive oil.
+- Add garlic to the baking sheet and toss everything in olive oil.

 - Remove from oven and place those same ingredients directly into a blender or food processor.

-- Pulse blender several times to ensure large chunks are broken up; then blend for about 30 seconds or until you have reached your desired consistency.
+- Pulse blender several times to ensure larger chunks are broken up; then blend for about 30-60 seconds or until you have reached your desired consistency.

 - Taste and add any additional cilantro or salt, as desired.

 - Let cool and serve with chips or use to make Salsa Verde Chicken!

 - Spice: to make it less spicy remove the seeds and membrane from the jalapeno – to increase spice you can add a second jalapeno pepper.